webhintio/hint/packages/hint-doctype/README.md

-# Check that the DOCTYPE tag of the document is valid
+# Check that the DOCTYPE of the document is valid

-This hint checks if the HTML is using the most modern DOCTYPE.
+This hint checks if the HTML is using the most modern document type declaration (a.k.a. doctype).

 ## Why is this important?